eclectic-coding/rails_app/README.md

 - skip active storage
 - skip action cable

-More options will be added in future releases.
+More options will be added in future releases, if there is enough interest.

 ## Configuration
 **NEW** Starting with release `v.
 0.8.0`, you can save your preferred defaults to you users home directory (`rails_aap-config.yml`).